Om-bh9/About-me/README.md

 💼 Currently pursuing a career in data analysis, I have a solid foundation in statistical analysis, data visualization, and data manipulation.
 I love diving deep into data and extracting meaningful patterns that drive informed decision-making.

 🎓 I hold a Bachelor's of Business Administration in Computer Applications, where I gained expertise in data analysis techniques, SQL, Python, and Excel.
 With a strong analytical mindset and a knack for problem-solving, I enjoy tackling challenges head-on and finding creative solutions.

-🔬 Throughout my professional journey, I have worked on various projects involving data cleaning, exploratory data analysis, and predictive modeling.
- I am well-versed in using tools such as pandas, NumPy, Matplotlib, and seaborn to wrangle and visualize data effectively.

 🌐 On my GitHub, you'll find a collection of my data analysis projects showcasing my skills in extracting insights from real-world datasets.
 From exploratory visualizations to predictive modeling, I enjoy sharing my work and collaborating with fellow data enthusiasts.